Idris Elba has given a promising update about the long-awaited movie adaptation of the popular BBC series Luther.

 "There is not going to be a season six — definitively no season six," he told the publication, instead promising more information to come about the film.

-Luther series 1 -5 is available to watch on BBC iPlayer now.
+Luther is available to watch in full on iPlayer.

 You Might Also Like